carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 ~~~
 {: .language-bash}

-Now that we've written the command log to our .png file,
+Now that we've written the command log to our PNG file,
 we need a way to view the metadata of image files.
 There are a number of different programs available to do this,
 but they can often be tricky to install.
 Fortunately,
-conda is used to install programs written in many different languages,
+`conda` is used to install programs written in many different languages,
-not just python.
+not just Python.
 There are [installation recipes](https://anaconda.org/conda-forge/exiftool)
 for a command line program called [`exiftool`](https://exiftool.org/) on anaconda.org,
 so let's go ahead and install that: